Talduwe Somarama: The assassination

-Allegedly drafted into the conspiracy by Mapitigama Buddharakkitha Thero, the chief incumbent of the Kelaniya Raja Maha Vihara, Somarama Thero reluctantly consented to assassinate the Prime Minister "for the greater good of his country, race and religion".
-Buddharakkitha Thero attributed Bandaranaike's failure to aggressively pursue the nationalist reforms as the motive to eliminate him.
+Allegedly drafted into the conspiracy by Mapitigama Buddharakkitha, the chief incumbent of the Kelaniya Raja Maha Vihara, Somarama reluctantly consented to assassinate the Prime Minister "for the greater good of his country, race and religion".
+Buddharakkitha attributed Bandaranaike's failure to aggressively pursue the nationalist reforms as the motive to eliminate him.
+Others attributed the assassin's motives to his obligation to Buddharakkitha, together with Prime Minister Bandaranaike's delay in fulfilling his campaign promises to Buddhism.

-The date was set to 25 September 1959, when Somarama Thero was to visit the Prime Minister at his home and shoot him at point blank range.
+The date was set for 25 September 1959, when Somarama was to visit Bandaranaike at his home and shoot him at point-blank range.
 His saffron robes gave him free access to Tintagel, the private residence of Bandaranaike, in Rosmead Place, Colombo.
-As the Premier commenced his routine meetings with the public, Somarama waited in patience for his turn.
+As the prime minister commenced his routine meetings with the public, Somarama waited patiently for his turn.
 When the monk's presence was announced to him, Bandaranaike rose to greet him in the traditional Buddhist manner.
-The assassin then pulled out the revolver hidden in his robes and fired at the prostrate Prime Minister.
-Somarama was injured in firing between himself and the Prime Minister's bodyguards.
+The assassin then pulled out a revolver hidden in his robes and fired at the prostrate prime minister.
+Somarama was injured in firing between himself and the prime minister's bodyguards.
+Prime Minister Bandaranaike succumbed to his wounds the following day.

-Somarama Thero then faced trial, along with four other involved in the conspiracy.
-It was a hopeless case, and in spite of a resourceful defense the jury unanimously found Somarama Thero guilty of the capital offense.
-Before sentencing him to death, the trial judge, Justice T.S.
-Fernando, QC, CBE, told Somarama Thero he had a "streak of conscience as he did not attend court in his saffron robes."
-The chief conspirator, Mapitigama Buddharakkitha Thero and H. P. Jayawardena, a businessman closely associated with him, were found guilty of conspiracy to murder.
+Somarama then faced trial, along with four other involved in the conspiracy.
+It was a hopeless case, and in spite of a resourceful defense the jury unanimously found Somarama guilty of the capital offense.
+Before sentencing him to death, the trial judge, Justice T. S. Fernando, QC, CBE, told Somarama he had a "streak of conscience as he did not attend court in his saffron robes."
+The chief conspirator, Mapitigama Buddharakkitha and H. P. Jayawardena, a businessman closely associated with him, were found guilty of conspiracy to murder.
 Bandaranaike had suspended capital punishment, but after his death the government had it restored.
 In an apparent blunder by the draftsman, the law re-establishing the death penalty failed to include conspiracy to murder.
-As a consequence, while Somarama Thero would hang, the two chief conspirators escaped with life sentences.
+As a consequence, while Somarama would be hanged, the two chief conspirators escaped with life sentences.

-Somarama Thero was hanged at Welikada Prison on 6 July 1962.
+Somarama was hanged at Welikada Prison on 6 July 1962.
 He gave up his robes a fortnight before his hanging and, two days before his execution, was baptized as a Christian by an Anglican priest.